 Arya and her sister, Sansa, travel with their father, Lord Eddard, to King's Landing when he is made Hand of the King.
 Before she leaves, Arya's half-brother Jon gives her a sword called Needle, after her least favorite ladylike activity, as a parting gift.
 He tells her she will need to practice, but that the first lesson is to "stick 'em with the pointy end".
 On the way south, she befriends a peasant boy named Mycah, and they often play at swords.

 While walking near the ruby ford, Prince Joffrey Baratheon and Sansa happen upon Arya and Mycah "battling" in the woods.
 Arya defends Mycah from Joffrey's torments, and Nymeria helps Arya fight off Joffrey, wounding his arm in the process.
 Knowing that Joffrey will likely want retribution, Jory Cassel helps Arya chase the direwolf away when he finds them.
 Arya is brought to Darry before King Robert I Baratheon, who counsels Eddard to discipline Arya.
 Queen Cersei Lannister is not satisfied with this, however, and orders Sansa's direwolf, Lady, to be killed in Nymeria's place.
 Mycah, having fled, is tracked and killed by Joffrey's "dog," Sandor Clegane.
-From this moment, Arya harbors a lasting enmity for the Hound.
+From this moment, Arya harbors enmity for the Hound.